Does Viagra raise blood pressure and other queries

 Medications like Viagra are available for the treatment of Erectile Dysfunction.
 But what about people with Hypertension?
 Is Viagra safe for them?

-Viagra works by enhancing blood flow to the penis to produce erections.
+Viagra enhances blood flow to the penis to cause erections.
 Does Viagra raise blood pressure too?

 This article discusses the correlation between Viagra and high blood pressure.